needle-mirror/com.unity.ai.navigation/Documentation~/Samples.md

 7. **Dungeon**: Demonstrates a controllable agent that can walk through a maze generated from pre-baked tiles that connect to each other at runtime.
 The link traversal animation can be modified with some presets (teleport, normal speed, parabola, curve).

 8. **Height Mesh**: Demonstrates two agents walking down stairs.
 The environment on the left uses `NavMeshSurface` with a Height Mesh which allows the agent to snap to each step in the stairs as it goes down.
 The environment on the right uses a `NavMeshSurface` with no Height Mesh; the agent simply slides down the stairs.

+Install ```com.unity.shadergraph``` when you import the samples into a project that uses the Built-in Render Pipeline.